CSC4360Project2/Project-2-Virtual-Marketplace/README.md

 ## Key Features

-- **Art Showcase**: Enables artists display digital artwork with descriptions and pricing, and buyers can explore the artwork showcase.
+- **Art Showcase**: Enables artists to display digital artwork with descriptions and pricing.
+- **Art purchase**: Enables buyers to buy digital artwork with details on tracking, receipt, etc.
-- **Profiles**: Provides buyers with secure profiles.
+- **Profiles**: Provides buyers with secure profiles, and enables buyers to update their information.
 - **Chat System**: Facilitates real-time communication for inquiries and commissions.
-- **Currency Conversion**: Utilizes the CurrencyLayer API for international pricing flexibility.
 - **Firebase Integration**: Ensures secure storage, authentication, and data management.